JrFelix540/JrFelix540/README.md

 # Hi, I'm Junior Felix

-I'm a passionate software developer based in Nairobi, Kenya.
+I'm a passionate software developer.
 My journey in the tech world has led me to explore various technologies, with a recent focus on **React.js**.
 I've also worked on full-stack Node.js/Express applications and have experience building **GraphQL APIs**.
 Additionally, I enjoy sharing my knowledge through technical blog posts.

 ## 🚀 What I Do